White Sox slugger Eloy Jiménez wants to stay in left - WHIZ News

 His team wants the same thing for him.

-Jiménez was back in left field Friday against Cleveland, one night after an ugly misplay led to another round of questions over whether the talented slugger might be better off at DH.
+Jiménez was back in left field for Chicago’s 2-0 victory over Cleveland on Friday, one night after an ugly misplay led to another round of questions over whether the talented slugger might be better off at DH.
+He made a running catch on Francisco Lindor’s fly ball in the eighth, calling off center fielder Luis Robert.

-The response from the team was the same as it has been — just wait.
+The response from the team to his latest fielding miscue was the same as it has been — just wait.

 “I’m expecting that over time Eloy will fall into a good category on the defensive side and if it doesn’t, we’ll find ways to continue to augment his playing time out there,” manager Rick Renteria said.
 “We’re going to continue to work.”